 By that evening, the various international heroes in the new Global Guardians team had all returned to their homes, but Will MacIntyre had been invited to stay at the Club of Heroes for a few days with the blessing of both the Club’s members and John Mayhew, the well-known millionaire philanthropist who had built the Club of Heroes nearly a decade earlier.
 The wealthy, middle-aged man had suffered several health setbacks recently, but he was able to congratulate the young man by video-phone from his home on the outskirts of Metropolis.

 “I’m very pleased to see how my little club has inspired a new team,” said Mayhew, his voice somewhat weak.
-Will could tell, even from this video conference, that the older man now resting in bed did not have many years of life left to him.
+Will could tell, even from this video conference, that the older man now resting in bed was terminally ill and did not have much more time left to him.
 “It seems so long ago that I challenged Superman and Batman to perform the greatest feats over a few days to choose who would be chairman of the Club of Heroes.
 I remember, back in the dark days of World War II, when it seemed that the world would never be united as it has been, first under the United Nations itself and now with the Global Guardians.
 And look how far we’ve come.”